 Even though you may never be able to eliminate stress all together, the goal is to be able to handle your stressors in such a way as to enjoy work and relationships, create time for relaxation and have the resilience to meet life’s challenges, all without overeating.

 Stress management begins with identifying your stressors.
 Take a moment and make a list of your stressors.
 Break the list down into those you feel you have no control over and those you may be able to alter, avoid or change.
-Some stressors, such as a job layoff or serious illness cannot be prevented and you will have to find a way to accept the stressor for now, adapt to it and cope with it.
+Some stressors, such as the pandemic, a job layoff or serious illness cannot be prevented and you will have to find a way to accept the stressor for now, adapt to it and cope with it.
 I know, easier said than done.
 But sometimes just surrendering to that which you cannot change is very liberating and therefore, stress reducing.
 A few things you can do to cope with stressors outside your control include:

 - Allow yourself to feel and express all your emotions about the stressor.
 There’s less chance that you’ll grab food when you’ve released pent up emotions.